 Hello!
 I'm Haixin (pronounced hi-SIN).

-In fall 2019, I am joining the University of Leeds as a Postdoctoral Research Fellow, working with Robbie Williams on an ERC funded project, Group Thinking.
+I am currently a Postdoctral Research Fellow at the University of Leeds.
+I am working with Robbie Williams on an ERC funded project, Group Thinking.

 My research is primarily on social epistemology and philosophy of science.
 I have additional research interests in ethics and social ontology.
-I received my PhD in History and Philosophy of Science at the University of Pittsburgh.
+I received my PhD in History and Philosophy of Science at the University of Pittsburgh in 2019.
 I completed my BA at Cornell University.

 I can be reached at h.dang [a] leeds.ac.uk